Comment on page

 Datamart replication

-The datamart replication feature allows you to replicate all the data ingested by mediarithmics in an external solution of your choice.
-For now, we integrate with:
+The datamart replication feature allows you to replicate the data ingested by mediarithmics in an external solution of your choice.
+For now, we are integrated with:

 This module is not included in the default plan.
 Contact your Account manager to activate it.